- Popular Music Studies

 - Creative Industries

-The Creative Industries research group provides a focus for academics exploring the realities of creative, media and cultural industries practice.
+The Creative Industries cluster provides a focus for academics exploring the realities of creative, media and cultural industries practice.
 We take a critical perspective to investigate the challenges of working in the creative sector and explore the impact of cultural policy on areas such as the economy, heritage, urban regeneration, education and enterprise.

 Our work is underpinned by social theory and has an emphasis on lived experience of culture and creative production, offering new perspectives for professionals working in the creative industries.
 In particular, we research the impact of cultural policy and practices on specific communities.
 Resent research has addressed the following topics:

 - The politics of expertise